Multiscale Carbon Burden of Infrastructure in the United States: Introduction

 \section{Introduction}

-Engineering and economic policy focus on how we can influence human activity through technology, investment, and behavioural shifts to maximize societal wellbeing.
-One focus area is the impact of human activity on global climate change due to greenhouse gas (GHG) emissions.
-Quantifying these emissions and their spatial variation at a sufficiently granular scale to formulate policy analyses has historically faced constraints imposed by data availability.
-In most cases, emissions factors are applied to proxy measures – e.g., total vehicle miles travelled may be estimated by travel mode and mode-specific emissions factors used to estimate total transportation GHG emissions for a region.
-Recent advances in data availability and processing have produced high fidelity GHG emissions estimates at detailed spatial and temporal resolutions.
-These data make use of atmospheric inversion techniques to reconcile bottom-up sectoral estimates with top-down ensembles of atmospheric carbon 14 (C-14) estimates \citep{basu_estimating_2020}.
-However, the effective leveraging of these data for regional climate policy analysis requires a sound basis in the planning and econometrics literature.
+Engineering and economic policy focus on influencing human activity through technology, investment, and behavioural shifts to reduce GHG emissions and maximize societal well-being.
+However, quantifying emissions and their spatial variation at sufficiently granular scales to inform policy has historically faced data constraints.
+Most analyses rely on proxy measures: total vehicle kilometres travelled (VKT) may be estimated by mode, with mode-specific emissions factors applied to estimate regional transportation GHG emissions.
+These approaches mask important within-region heterogeneity that could inform targeted interventions.